Creighton EDGE and Student Services

 Why shouldn't college be your chance to succeed like never before?
 Even if you're the most gifted student, you'll find some classes hard.
 After all, isn't that why you would choose a school like Creighton to begin with?
 But Creighton's EDGE program helps you rise to the challenge through unparalleled student support.
 While the EDGE is a wide-ranging student support program, academic support is a primary concern

-The Center for Student Success and Retention, located on the fourth floor of the Harper Center, coordinates academic support for undergraduate students.
-The Center coordinates tutoring, provides workshops on test-taking, time management, and other study strategies, oversees the Manresa Scholars program, and supervises the "Strategies for Academic Success" program.
+Academic Success and Retention, located in the EDGE offices in lower level of the Reinert Memorial Library, coordinates academic support for undergraduate students.
+They coordinate tutoring, provide workshops on test-taking, time management, and other study strategies, provide a "Keys to Success" program during Welcome Week, and supervise the "Strategies for Academic Success" program.
 Academic coaches are also available to meet individually with students.
-For more information visit the Center for Student Success website or call (402) 280-5566 to schedule an appointment.
+For more information visit the Academic Success website or call (402) 280-5566 to schedule an appointment.

 Center for Health and Counseling

 If you struggle with test anxiety, don't hesitate to call the Center for Health and Counseling, (402) 280-2735, and make an appointment to talk about how to take an exam calmly and confidently.

 The Center also tests for learning disabilities at a cost far below what outside professional services charge.
 The testing requires several sessions, so don't wait to get this started if you have concerns or need updated documentation.